CTF-handbooks/map-maker-handbook/HANDBOOK.md

 It is your choice to build the barriers first or the map first.
 For this example, we are going to build the barriers first.
 ### 6. Removing the surrounding terrain
 * This is optional and only applies if you're using generated terrain.
-* It might be hard to place the outer barriers when the terrain outside your map area is blocking your view.
+* It might be hard to place the outer barriers when the terrain outside your map area blocks your view.
 * To get rid of the extra terrain, first, select the area your map will be in with WorldEdit.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/0c966405-3ac4-4b82-b404-e7f6526c74c3)

-* Once you selected the area, run `//mtschemcreate <any name>`.
+* Once you select the area, run `//mtschemcreate <any name>`.
 For example:
   ```
   //mtschemcreate map_terrain
   ```